ELynx/screeps-world/README.md

 dist - connected to official server

 # TODO
-(Multiroom)  Use getActiveBodyparts and btyps to limit control.
 (Module WAR) "Hot" areas to avoid for worker creeps.
 (Economy)    Move creeps from construction sites (see log of controller.build).
 (Economy)    Number of creeps per type needed by room.